-Required communication Our reporting to you Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Annual Audit Report or as occurring if material.
-Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of Annual Audit Report or as occurring if material.
-Independence Annual Audit Plan Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communication whenever significant judgements are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
-Internal controls Significant deficiencies in internal controls identified during the audit Representations We will request written representations from management and/or those charged with Annual Audit Report Annual Audit Report Annual Audit Report governance.
-Subsequent events Annual Audit Report Where appropriate, asking the Audit Committee whether any subsequent events have occurred that might affect the financial statements.
-Allitual Audit Report Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Annual Audit Report Fee Reporting Breakdown of fee information when the audit plan is agreed Breakdown of fee information at the completion of the audit Any non-audit work Annual Audit Plan Annual Audit Report
+Required communication Our reporting to you Related parties Annual Audit Report or as Significant matters arising during the audit in connection with the entity's related parties including, when applicable: occurring if material.
+Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Consideration of laws and regulations Annual Audit Report or as Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off occurring if material.
+Enquiry of the Audit and Risk Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Risk Committee may be aware of Independence Annual Audit Plan Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Annual Audit Report Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: ► The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communication whenever significant judgements are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
+Internal controls Annual Audit Report Significant deficiencies in internal controls identified during the audit · Representations Annual Audit Report We will request written representations from management and/or those charged with governance.
+Subsequent events Annual Audit Report Where appropriate, asking the Audit and Risk Committee whether any subsequent events have occurred that might affect the financial statements.
+Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Annual Audit Report Fee Reporting Breakdown of fee information when the audit plan is agreed Annual Audit Plan Breakdown of fee information at the completion of the audit Annual Audit Report Any non-audit work ·